mxilia/Snake-RL/README.md

             -option 0 (If you want to play the game yourself.)<br>
             -option 1 (If you want to train the model.)<br>
             -option 2 (If you want to test the model.)<br>
-            -option 3 (if you want to plot the model's result.)
+            -option 3 (if you want to plot the model's result.)<br>
+            -option 4 (if you want to evaluate the model.)
         </td>
         <td>None</td>
     </tr>